-Students of the Fight Food Waste CRC will benefit from scholarship stipends, operational funding and participation in the Future Leaders Program that will be run by Central Queensland University and KPMG.
-This program is designed to build skills in research translation and research leadership for FFW CRC PhD and Masters by Research students and it is designed to deliver candidates who are industry-ready and equipped with skills beyond that offered by universities in their regular supervision and training processes.
+Our students benefit from scholarship stipends, operational funding and participation in the Future Leaders Program run by Central Queensland University and KPMG.
+This program is designed to build skills in research translation and research leadership and it is designed to deliver candidates who are industry-ready.

 Ruby joined the Fight Food Waste CRC in 2019 as the PhD student with the Save Food Packaging Criteria and Framework project in the REDUCE program.
 Ruby’s research project will explore the role primary food packaging plays in preventing/reducing domestic food waste.
 The impact goal is that companies will be better equipped to design primary food packaging that encourages consumers to waste less food.
 The working title of her PhD is Integrating Save Food Packaging Criteria into New Product Development Processes.